microformats/microformats-ruby/README.md

 source = "<div class='h-card'><p class='p-name'>Jessica Lynn Suttles</p></div>"
 collection = Microformats2.parse(source)

-# getting a copy of the canonical microformats2 hash structure (this is the safest and recommended way)
+# getting a copy of the canonical microformats2 hash structure
 collection.to_hash

 # the above, as JSON in a string